Focal Point - 2015/06

 Blue Canoe

-This model Cessna 310 is the U-3 military version known in the U.S. Air Force as the Blue Canoe.
+This model represents the U-3 military version known in the U.S. Air Force as the Blue Canoe.
 Hank’s model uses two O.S. outrunner motors, two 30-amp ESCs, 9 x 7.5 APC propellers, E-flite retracts, and a single 2,200 mAh 3S battery.
-The Blue Canoe’s all-up weight is 3 pounds, 8 ounces.
+The all-up weight is 3 pounds, 8 ounces. “[The model] flies great, no bad habits.
+I have not used full power yet,” wrote Hank.

 Stinson SR-9